jjziets/vasttools/README.md

 ```
 bash -c ' sudo systemctl stop vastai; sudo systemctl stop docker.socket; sudo systemctl stop docker; sudo apt update; sudo apt upgrade -y; sudo systemctl start docker.socket ; sudo systemctl start docker; sudo systemctl start vastai'
 ```
-## Hw to move your vast docker driver to another drive.
+## How to move your vast docker driver to another drive.
 The below guide assumes that you have vastai installed and there is stored data on the current drive.
 I will provide steps to backup the data and switch to the new drive.
 ```
 sudo systemctl stop vastai